Flutter vs React Native: Choose The Best Framework For Your Next Project

-Modularity comparison for React Native and Flutter
+Modularity comparison in Flutter vs React Native

 The Modularity aspect of a framework indicates the ability or the extent to which it allows different people with different technical skills and experiences to work under one project.
 For instance, a big application with an incoherent code structure may take longer to build.
 Let’s check whether Flutter and React Native compare in terms of Modularity.

 Flutter offers better accessibility for team diversity as well as the division of project codes into different modules with its pub package system.
 Your team can easily construct different modules with the plug-in ability and add or change a codebase.
 At the Droidcon NYC conference 2019, BMW architects mentioned how they enabled multiple teams with different skill sets to effortlessly work with Flutter.

 Compared to Flutter, React Native may offer less modularity support.
 Android, iOS, and Reactjs developers might find it hard to correlate with each other.
 Without expertise, different teams may have issues with code fragmentation in React Native.
 However, React Native offers the possibility to combine simple native elements of different OS platforms for different developers to work together to some extent.